 For the exact requirements you need to fulfill, please contact your academic department.
-Each UW-Madison graduate program determines its own standards for reading knowledge requirements.
-If (and only if) you pass your department's requirements, we will automatically notify your department of your exam result.
+Each UW–Madison graduate program determines its own standards for reading knowledge requirements.
+When you pass your department's requirements, we will automatically notify your department of your exam result.
 If you do not achieve the rating required by your department, only you will be notified with your results.
-You can retake the exam.
+You can retake the exam as needed.

-The Division of Continuing Studies offers the following classes designed to prepare you for the text:
+Continuing Studies offers the following classes designed to prepare you for the test:

 Contact individual language departments for information on individual tutoring

 You may retake the exam up to 2 times.
 Follow the normal online registration process for a future date.
 Each time you take the exam, you will be presented with a new text to translate.
 You should plan to take a course or get tutoring to make sure you are adequately prepared for the next test.